How can an airway-focused dentist help?

 How can I protect my teeth from damage?

 The enamel on our teeth is hard, but as we all know, it can be chipped and cracked.
 In addition to following any advice we give, here are some other ways you can protect your teeth:

 - Avoid chewing ice, cracking nut shells or opening packages with your teeth.

 - Avoid “hard foods” such as popcorn kernels.

 - Limit acidic soft drinks and sugary foods that stick to your teeth, and if you plan on sweets, have them as part of a meal.

 - Decide against tongue and lip piercings, which can fracture teeth and increase infection risk.

 - Avoid acid erosion from acid reflux at night while you are sleeping by learning to keep your tongue in the roof of your mouth.

 Arlington Smile Center will never recommend replacing old silver fillings unless they are broken down or have new decay.
 If they need to be replaced, we will do so with tooth-colored resin fillings.
-Dental amalgam (silver) fillings contain silver, tin, copper, and liquid mercury, which are combined to form an inert (non-active) alloy.
-According to the FDA, CDC, the American Dental Association (ADA), and a number of other public health agencies, there is no link between this type of filling and any known health issue.
+Dental amalgam (silver) fillings contain silver, tin, copper and liquid mercury, which are combined to form an inert (non-active) alloy.
+According to the FDA, the CDC, the American Dental Association® (ADA), and a number of other public health agencies, there is no link between this type of filling and any known health issue.
 Because of speculation and controversy, amalgam is the most researched and tested dental filling material on the market.
 We do not offer amalgam “silver” fillings anymore because it is bad for the environment, but if you currently have one present in your mouth, it will usually outlast you.
-Resin fillings need to be replaced more often, but are now the standard of care for most fillings.
+Resin fillings need to be replaced more often but are now the standard of care for most fillings.
 We offer more expensive, stronger fillings made out of hard porcelain called onlays or inlays, though these are not usually covered well by dental insurance and need to be sent to the lab for fabrication.